-- Hot tub, bath or shower.
+- Hot tub, bath, or shower.
 Nothing wrong with stretching in the hot shower, just saying.

 - Cold/Ice tub or bath.
 5-10 minutes.

 - Ice Cup.
-Freeze water in a paper cup, tear off the top two inches of the cup and voila, start icing in small circular motion directly on the skin.
-I only use this method when I’ve hurt myself bad and have excessive inflammation.
+Freeze water in a paper cup, tear off the top two inches of the cup and voila, start icing in a small circular motion directly on the skin.
+I only use this method when I’ve hurt myself badly and have excessive inflammation.
 Be careful using this technique, your skin gets extremely cold.

 - Heat pack.
 There are plenty of good heating devices on the market.
 I prefer an easier and less expensive option.
 Put rice in an old sock and tie it off in a knot.
 Then heat it up in the microwave for 1:30 seconds.
 Let it sit for 2 minutes or it may burn your skin.
 Then place it on your sore back or neck spots -RELIEF!
 If you need to multi task, stick it your back support belt while you make dinner or do the dishes.
 It’s like a mobile heating pad.

 Heat therapy causes muscle fibers to dilate and increases blood flow to injured muscles and joints which reduces muscle tension and helps hard working muscles relax.
 It also bring healing nutrients to your muscle fibers and washes out toxic and harmful substances caused by exertion.